 With its sparkling glaciers, thrilling caves, rugged canyons, thick forests, and captivating landscapes, Thórsmörk is the ultimate paradise for the adventurers.
 There is an amazing hiking trail network in the area which provides fabulous hikes in a variety of lengths and levels of difficulty.
 You have an innumerable number of options to explore the area without ever having to walk the same path twice.

-The world-famous, 55-kilometer (34 mile) long Laugavegur trail starts in Landmannalaugar at the northern end of the Highlands and leads through the colorful rhyolite mountains southwards, ending in Thórsmörk.
+The world-famous, 55-kilometer (34 miles) long Laugavegur trail starts in Landmannalaugar at the northern end of the Highlands and leads through the colorful rhyolite mountains southwards, ending in Thórsmörk.

-Many hikers like to connect these two trails, starting in Landmannalaugar, taking a break in Thórsmörk, and ending in Skógar.
-Naturally, it can be completed from the opposite direction as well as the landscapes are equally beautiful from both directions.
+Many hikers start in Landmannalaugar, take a break in Thórsmörk, and hike up to the Fimmvorduhals pass on the last day before ending again in Thorsmork.
+Naturally, it can be completed in the opposite direction as well as the landscapes are equally beautiful from both directions.

 The Volcano hike is not to be mistaken with the two-day Fimmvörduháls trek.
 This hike takes you up to Fimmvörduháls pass to the two volcanic craters, Magni and Modi, that were formed during the Eyjafjallajökull eruption of 2010.
 After reaching the top, you will descend the same way to return to Thórsmörk.

 The views over the valley all the way up and down are so breathtakingly beautiful that it is hard to describe in words.
 In good weather, you will see the Highlands all around for probably hundreds of kilometers.
 Many who have hiked here claim that it is the most beautiful natural scenery that they have ever seen.
 We could not agree more!